Requirements on wagons

 - ERA: Guide to TSI NOI

-To fulfil the requirements of TSI Noise the wagon must have brake blocks of composite type.
+To fulfil the requirements of TSI Noise the wagon must have brake blocks of composite type (or disc brakes).
 ERA has authorised a number of types of composite brake blocks, which are listed on the ERA web.
 These blocks are safe in Nordic winter conditions.
 After the 1st of July 2015 the brake block get the status as "interoperability Constituent".
 This mean a Nobo shall assess the brake blocks and issue a certificate valid for some categories of wagons.
-Then it is only the standard wagons that are required to have brake blocks approved for operation in the Nordic winter conditions.
-Some special purpose wagons may have brake blocks with reduced brake capacity in Nordic winter conditions.
-In the technical file it is stated if the brake blocks are tested and authorised for Nordic winter conditions or not.
+Wagons that don´t fulfill chapter 7.1.2 in TSI Wagons may have brake blocks with reduced brake capacity in Nordic winter conditions.
+Note!
+Under the recent years it has been discovered that also so called approved brake blocks have a risk to get reduced brake capacity in Nordic winter conditions.
+This is especially critical when a train consist of only wagons with such blocks.

 When application for authorisation of a wagon (or series of wagons) the applicant shall engage one or more notified bodies.
 These notified bodies shall assess the wagon(-s) and issue a certificate of compliance to the TSIs.
 The applicant should also send an application to Transportstyrelsen at the start of the process to get information on the applicable national requirements for the authorisation.
-In case of an upgrading or renewal Transportstyrelsen shall decide which functions have to be assessed for the new authorisation.
+In case of an upgrading or renewal it is stated in TSI Wagon and regulation (EU) 2018/545 what and who to assess.

 National requirements, open points and specific cases

-Special purpose wagon shall fulfil the TSI-requirements and specific national requirements regarding open points and specific cases in the TSI Wagon.
+Wagons shall fulfil the TSI-requirements and specific national requirements regarding open points and specific cases in the TSI Wagon.
 There are also some categories of wagon which are out of scope of TSI Wagon e.g. iron ore wagons with axle loads >25 ton and wagons with maximum speed >160 km/h.
 These type of wagons has to fulfil national technical rules.
-Transportstyrelsens regulation TSFS 2010:116 gives the functional requirements for authorisation of a national wagon.
+These technical rules ar in Transportstyrelsens regulation TSFS 2022:36.

-There are only high level requirements set in the Swedish regulations on rail vehicles.
-The Swedish Transport Agency has issued guidelines with accepted technical solutions for different functions of a vehicle to facilitate for the applicant.
+The Swedish Transport Agency has issued guidelines with technical solutions for different functions of a vehicle to facilitate for the applicant.
 In the TSI Wagon most of these functions are specified, except for specific cases and open points.
-The main scope for the guidelines below are to specify accepted technical solutions for special purpose and national wagons.
+The main scope for the guidelines below are to specify technical solutions for national wagons.

 - The Swedish Transport Agency guide: Guideline for issuing report for assessment of railway vehicles interaction with Swedish railway infrastructure, link in Swedish.